Prasannaram2k4/chart-session-tracker-bot/README.md

 1. Clone this repo: git clone https://github.com/Prasannaram2k4/chart-session-tracker-bot.git cd chart-session-tracker-bot

-2. Create a Discord bot on [Discord Developer Portal](https://discord.com/developers/applications) and get your token.
+2. Create a Discord bot in the [Discord Developer Portal](https://discord.com/developers/applications) and get your token.

-3. Enable Privileged Gateway Intents on the bot page:
+3. Enable the following Privileged Gateway Intents for your bot:
 - Presence Intent
 - Server Members Intent
 - Message Content Intent

-4. Create a `.env` file in the project root with your bot token: DISCORD_TOKEN=your_bot_token_here
+4. Create a `.env` file in the project root and add your bot token: DISCORD_TOKEN=your_bot_token_here

 5. Install dependencies: pip install -r requirements.txt

-6. Run the bot: python main.py
+6. Run the bot:

 ---

 ## Usage

-- Use `/setstatus` to start sharing your market analysis session.
+- `/setstatus category timezone` — Start sharing your current market analysis session.
-- Use `/done` when you finish.
-- Your status will be posted in #status channel automatically.
+- `/done` — Mark your trading session as finished.
+- `/status` — View your current session status.
+- `/help` — Display a help message with available commands.
+- Use the ✅ **Done** button on your status message to clear it quickly

 ---

 ## Contributing

-Contributions are welcome!
-Feel free to fork and send pull requests.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute.

 ---